 American religion, humility and democracy

 Strong convictions drive participation in democratic public life.
 Yet participants must also be willing to listen to and learn from people with whom they disagree.
 The presumption that it is difficult for individuals to act with conviction and humility simultaneously, particularly when convictions are religious in nature, has led to concern about the role of religion in democratic public life.
-This project, launched with an interdisciplinary conference and continued through an essay series at The Immanent Frame, asks whether religious conviction and humility are actually at odds with one another, and what the study of religious groups can tell us more generally about the possibility of communicating across social and political differences in an era of heightened polarization.
+This project, launched with an interdisciplinary conference and continued through an essay series at The Immanent Frame and a special volume of Political Power and Social Theory, asks whether religious conviction and humility are actually at odds with one another, and what the study of religious groups can tell us more generally about the possibility of communicating across social and political differences in an era of heightened polarization.

 the politics of (in)civility